Roy Riegels: The game

 On January 1, 1929, the Golden Bears faced the Georgia Tech Yellow Jackets at the Rose Bowl in Pasadena, California, USA.
 Midway through the second quarter, Riegels, who played center on both offensive and defensive lines and who was then playing in a role similar to that of the modern defensive nose guard or nose tackle, picked up a fumble by Tech's Jack "Stumpy" Thomason.
 Just 30 yards away from the Yellow Jackets' end zone, Riegels was somehow turned around and ran 69 yards in the wrong direction.
 The following describes what transpired from Riegels perspective:

 Teammate and quarterback Benny Lom chased Riegels, screaming at him to stop.
-Known for his speed, Lom finally caught up with Riegels at California's 3-yard line and tried to turn him around, but he was immediately hit and piled on by a wave of Tech players who tackled and then threw him over the goal-line.
+Known for his speed, Lom finally caught up with Riegels at California's 3-yard line and tried to turn him around, but he was immediately hit and piled on by a wave of Georgia Tech players who tackled and then threw him over the goal-line.
 The referee called the ball down at the place where Riegels had been stopped by his teammate.
-The Bears chose to punt rather than risk a play so close to their own end zone, but Tech's Vance Maree blocked Lom's punt which after a mad scramble was recovered by Tech for a safety, giving Georgia Tech a 2–0 lead.
+The Bears chose to punt rather than risk a play so close to their own end zone, but Georgia Tech's Vance Maree blocked Lom's punt which, after a mad scramble, was recovered by Georgia Tech for a safety, giving the Yellow Jackets a 2–0 lead.

-During Roy's wrong way run, Georgia Tech's coach Bill Alexander said to his excited players who were jumping up and down near the Tech bench: "Sit down.
+During Riegels' wrong-way run, Georgia Tech coach Bill Alexander told his excited players, who were jumping up and down near the Tech bench, "Sit down.
 Sit down.
 He's just running the wrong way.
-Every step he takes is to our advantage" Broadcaster Graham McNamee, who was calling the game on the radio, said during Roy's wrong way run: "What am I seeing?
+Every step he takes is to our advantage."
+Broadcaster Graham McNamee, who was calling the game for NBC radio, said during Riegels' wrong-way run, "What am I seeing?
 What's wrong with me?
 Am I crazy?
 Am I crazy?
 Am I crazy?"
 After the play, Riegels was so distraught that he had to be talked into returning to the game by coach Nibs Price for the second half.
 Roy said "Coach, I can't do it.
 I've ruined you, I've ruined myself, I've ruined the University of California.
 I couldn't face that crowd to save my life."
-Coach Price responded by saying "Roy, get up and go back out there — the game is only half over."
+Coach Price responded by saying "Roy, get up and go back out there — the game is only half-over."

-Riegels did play, and he turned in a stellar second half performance, including blocking a Tech punt.
+Riegels did return to play, and he turned in a stellar second half performance that included blocking a Georgia Tech punt.
 In addition, Lom passed for a touchdown and kicked the extra point, but that was not enough.
-Tech would ultimately win the game and their second national championship 8–7.
-Georgia Tech's safety score after the wrong way run made the difference in the outcome of the game, which increased the significance of Roy's mistake.
+Georgia Tech would ultimately win the game, and their second national championship, 8–7.
 In spite of the loss, the example of how the distraught Riegels was persuaded to pick himself up, return to the field and play so hard during the second half is sometimes used by motivational speakers to illustrate overcoming setbacks.